microsoft/SmartHotel360-MixedReality/README.md

 ## Setup

+### Prerequisite

 Prior to following these steps, you should have already completed the steps and deployed the SmartHotel360 IoT solution found in this repository: https://github.com/Microsoft/SmartHotel360-IoT.
 These steps rely on resources deployed from that solution and this API will not function without those resources.

-### 1. Set up a Service Principal and register an Azure Active Directory application
+### 1. Set up a Service Principal and Register an Azure Active Directory Application

  Follow these instructions to [create a service principal and register an Azure Active Directory (AD) application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal?view=azure-cli-latest).